openshift/lvm-operator/doc/dev-guide/reconciler.md

   created and managed across nodes with custom node selector, toleration and device selectors
 - Should be created and edited by user in operator installed namespace
-- Only a single CR instance with a single volume group containing all available disks across schedulable nodes is supported and implementation respecting tolerations, device and node selector fields is coming soon
+- Only a single CR instance with a single volume group is supported.
+- The user can choose to specify the devices to be used for the volumegroup.
+- All available disks will be used if no devicePaths are specified,.
 - All fields in `status` are updated based on the status of volume groups creation across nodes